The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 After dinner, consider getting drinks at Bud’s at La Playa Hotel (pictured below on the right).
 The beautifully designed, dimly lit bar is known for its once daily “dime time” tradition, when a bartender will decide that – for just ten minutes – drinks are only 10 cents.
 Note that you must pay with exact change, so come with some nickels and dimes!
 If you’re lucky enough to visit during this time, be sure to tip your bartender for the full cost of the drinks.

-If you arrive in the afternoon on Friday, I recommend heading down to Carmel Beach to watch the sunset.
+If you arrive in the afternoon on Friday, I recommend heading down to Carmel Beach or Carmel River State Beach to watch the sunset.
 Don’t worry if you get in later – you’ll get a chance to see the iconic beach tomorrow!

 Saturday: See the Main Sites in Carmel & Explore the 17-Mile Drive